phosfuldev/cortex/README.md

 ```

 ### Deployment automation
-On deploy, Cortex automatically packages and containerizes your inference pipeline and its dependencies, deploying your pipeline as an API on the cluster.
+On deploy, Cortex packages/containerizes your inference pipeline, deploying it as an API on the cluster.
 With a Cortex deployment, you can:

 - Deploy realtime or batch APIs
 - Scale to handle production traffic with request-based autoscaling